 The IRS’s Office of Professional Responsibility has long been trying to be a force in regulating and imposing some form of quality control over return preparers.
 Unfortunately, those efforts have mostly been unsuccessful.
 The most visible failure was when the District of Columbia Federal Appeals Court agreed that the IRS’s attempted use of Circular 230 to regulate return preparers was not a valid use of their authority.

 Certainly, the government will be seeking other ways to deal with return preparers they think are not qualified, especially since they list fraudulent return preparation on their list of the “Dirty Dozen Tax Scams for 2015.”
 In the interim, the IRS is using good old fashioned public relations to help achieve their goals.
 Part of that is their recent publication of an informational webpage on choosing a tax return preparer.
 The IRS has even created an informational video, although it is highly unlikely to go viral without any cats in it.

-Here are the tips the IRS provides (which can be found at the IRS website by clicking here):
+Here are the tips the IRS provides (which, on a page now removed, was once found at www.irs.gov/uac/Newsroom/IRS-Urges-Taxpayers-to-Choose-a-Tax-Preparer-Wisely–for-the-Filing-Season-Ahead):

 The interesting thing to me about these tips is that some of them are clearly just to help the IRS, such as reporting the abusive ones to the IRS or making sure the PTIN is on the return.
 Others really don’t have to do with choosing a return preparer so much as reviewing the return to catch the preparer’s mistakes, which is after the fact (and many people don’t know enough about taxes to conduct much of a review).